glbala87/ELLA_tool/docs/manual/data-import-reanalyses.md

 [[toc]]

-HTS data produced in-house is imported automatically into *ella*, with a gene panel predefined from the pipeline.
+HTS data produced in-house is imported automatically into ELLA, with a gene panel predefined from the pipeline.
 However, [data for variants and samples can also be added manually](#import-variant-data), and the [gene panel for an existing sample can be changed](#custom-reanalyses-from-sample-repository).
 Both of these tasks can be performed through the `IMPORT` function available in the left, vertical sidebar:

 <div style="text-indent: 4%;"><img src="./img/overview_sidebar.png"></div>